Relacibo/hyprmcsr/README.md

    ```

 2. **Configure pipewire**
-  Benenne `example.config.json` um in `config.json`.
+   Rename `example.config.json` to `config.json`.
 Change `pipewireLoopback.playbackTarget` in `config.json` to your default output (e.g. headset).
 You can list your outputs with `pactl list short sinks`.
 Use the full name in the second column.
-You can leave this field empty.
-Then the default output will be used.
+You can leave this field empty; the default output will be used.

 3. **Run the install script**
    ```bash